Computational Chemistry, Molecular Solvation Software

 Related software: MNSOL

 There are variablities in the commercial license for AMSOL that are best addressed with a conversation.
-If you are interested in a commercial license please contact the University of Minnesota's Office for Technology Commercialization with your interests.
+If you are interested in a commercial license with rights to distribute please contact the University of Minnesota's Office for Technology Commercialization with your interests.
 A Marketing Technology Manager will contact you with further information.